 Symptoms include a sore throat and mild fever, difficulty swallowing, swollen lymph glands.
 If you are traveling to any part of the world where Diphtheria is endemic, especially if you are going to be in close quarters, you are at high risk of contracting Diphtheria.
 Diphtheria is easily preventable with the Tetanus/Diptheria or Tetanus/Diphtheria/Pertussis (Whooping Cough) vaccine.

-There are two options for vaccination against these diseases: Diphtheria and Tetanus (Td) vaccine and Diphtheria, Tetanus and Pertussis (Tdap – Adacel) vaccine.
+There are two options for vaccination against these diseases: Diphtheria and Tetanus (Td) vaccine and Diphtheria, Tetanus and Pertussis (Tdap - Adacel) vaccine.
+The CDC recommends that adults receive a booster vaccine every ten years.
+Although tetanus treatment exists, it is not uniformly effective.
+The best way to protect yourself from tetanus is to have the vaccine.
 Age and immunization history govern which is right for you and when you need them.
 Be sure to discuss the options with your Passport Health Travel Medicine Specialist.

-So, if you are asking yourself, “What travel shots and vaccinations do I need?” or “Where do I get the Td and Tdap Vaccines?“call 888-499-PASS (7277) or find the Passport Health travel medicine clinic nearest you.
+So, if you are asking yourself, "What travel shots and vaccinations do I need?" or "Where do I get the Td and Tdap Vaccines?" schedule an appointment with your local Passport Health travel medicine clinic.